efournier92/TaskTracker/README.md

 - Developers can access the GraphQL IDE sandbox via the following url.
   - http://localhost:3000/graphiql

-### [ ] TK-00003 > Back End > Wire Up GraphQL for Task Management
+### [X] TK-00003 > Back End > Wire Up GraphQL for Task Management

 #### Story

-- As a developer, I want to use GraphQL to persist/access tasks to/from the database, so I can efficently communicate with the front end.
+- As a developer, I want to use GraphQL to persist/access `Task` data to/from the database, so I can use it to efficently communicate with the front end.

 #### Acceptance Criteria